Lercara Friddi: Coat of arms

-The coat of arms of the municipality is blazoned with four bands of red and three bands of gold; the shield timbered by a prince's crown.
+The coat of arms of the municipality is blazoned with four bands of red and three bands of gold; the shield is timbered by a prince's crown.

 Culture

 The Municipal Library "Giuseppe Mavaro" (Lercarese teacher and scholar of literature and municipal history) houses "Costume in the Pup," by Vito Giangrasso, and the archaeological museum.
 The Lercarese 'cassa rurale' was founded by Giusto Favarò and Archpriest Giuseppe Marino.